coffeebe4code/disc/README.md

 These are a bit more complex, albeit powerful, so let's go over what is happening.

 First,
 we define an interface.
-When implementing it, you must consume 1 type, the previous example used `(o)`.
-This indicates it needs to be an expression of any type.
-We can also use just `o` because of how `printf` is a bit special.
+When implementing it, you must consume 1 type,
 ```
-(@i debug-it o
+(@i debug-it (o)
   :debug o)

 @t computer (,debug-it)
   :mouse ""
   :debug "It's a computer")
 ```
 The above is saying that in order to implement the `debug-it` interface, you must have a `key` called `:debug`, and it must be a type.
 All expressions evaluate to a type.
-So these are both valid syntaxes.
-Visualizing the substitution I find is most helpful.

 ```
 (@g print-out (,debug-it)